Entrepreneur building at the intersection of energy, AI, and the physical world.

 Zermatt, Switzerland, skiing with the Matterhorn

-Boulder, Colorado, home base
+Colorado, USA, home base

 Rural Pennsylvania, where it all started